KoyeBosh/nixos-config/README.md

 From within this directory:
 - Regenerate NixOS using `sudo nixos-rebuild switch --flake .`
-- Home-manage using `home-manager switch --flake .`
-- Update software repository using `nix flake update .`
+- Update the software repository using `nix flake update .`

-The aliases `nixr`, `nixh`, and `nixu` are defined respectively, and can be ran from anywhere.
-The `nixu` alias also performs a full system regeneration.
+The aliases `nixr` and `nixu` are defined respectively, and can be ran from anywhere.
+If making massive changes, `nixb` will regenerate NixOS and add a boot entry without performing an in-place switcheroo ~~that wipes out your efi partition~~.